What Are the Odds? The Earth's Improbable Journey Through Time

 Human Beings and Time

 And then we come up against the issue of time.
 Darwin didn't have the influence of an Einstein to help him, but if he did, he would have realized one of the key things that separate man from the animals.
 This is the ability to define time.
 Our brains are able to take snapshots of events, but time is a dimension that really has no limitation.
 All of time already exists up to now.
 In Einstein's description of time - all of the events are already laid out.
 We experience life's events uniquely from one another based on our own observation.
-Our own experiences are angled specifically for you.
+Our own experiences are angled specifically to each perspective.

 Space and time are snapshots of our individual experiences.
 Time never stops, but our brains can only determine the present.
 If all of time were to happen at once, couldn't we manipulate time and change our past?
-Past, Present and Future are the result of what our brains process as NOW.
-The present is the most recent information and the past is what we have experienced.
+Past, present, and future are the result of what our brains process as NOW.
+The present is the most recent information, and the past is what we have experienced.
 Historians use trends in history to determine the present.

 In the natural world, the challenges are more severe.
 Natural selection is the computation of the present in order to survive.
 Even the most intelligent animals have a rudimentary idea of time.
 But in order to evolve, our brains had to gain the perception of the Present and the Future in order to organize time so that we could plan, predict, and execute the act of hunting.
 And this is a key for survival.